 In Tennessee, you generally have one year from the date of your injury, or from the date you reasonably should have known you were injured, to file a personal injury claim.
 There are exceptions to this rule, but the best thing you can do is call a Nashville injury lawyer ASAP after getting hurt, so that you don’t miss the deadline.

-Can I settle my personal injury claim without an attorney?
+Can I settle my injury claim without a Nashville personal injury attorney?